DChristianson/vcs-lisp/README.md

 - has been hastily crammed onto a VCS ROM cartridge in 1977
 - so you can learn to write programs of the type you find in the first chapter of a [textbook](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) first published in 1984.

+It is *not* a competitor to [Basic Programming](https://en.wikipedia.org/wiki/BASIC_Programming) but I am definitely trying to think in terms of the feature set and capture the spirit of a "programming game".

 ## Instructions

 The basics: